Configure Azure AD Connect for Teams and Skype for Business

 Multiple forests with one Skype for Business deployment

 This scenario is often referred to as a resource forest topology.
 Users’ authoritative identities are hosted in one or more account forests, and Skype for Business is deployed in a separate resource forest (which itself may also host authoritative user identities).
 In general, Skype for Business users’ authoritative identities can be in the same forest as Skype for Business Server and/or in another forest, provided:

-Users with authoritative identities from the account forest(s) are represented in the resource forest (where Skype for Business Server is deployed) as disabled user objects, and the msRTCSIP-OriginatorSID attribute in the resource forest matches the SID in the account forest.
+Users with authoritative identities from the account forest(s) are represented in the resource forest (where Skype for Business Server is deployed) as disabled user objects.
+The msRTCSIP-OriginatorSID attribute in the resource forest must match the SID in the account forest.
 For more details see Configure a multi-forest environment for hybrid Skype for Business.

 The resource forest hosting Skype for Business Server trusts the account forest(s).

-All relevant user objects and attributes for both identity (from account forests) and Skype for Business (from resource forest) are synchronized into Azure AD with the correct values via Azure AD Connect.
+All relevant user objects and attributes for both identity (from account forests) and Skype for Business (from resource forest) are synchronized into Azure AD with the correct values through Azure AD Connect.